sujonraihan/ibcs/Storage/module1-storage-center-architecture.md

 ## Summary

-Storage Center Architecture হল একটি comprehensive storage solution যা বিভিন্ন deployment scenarios এর জন্য flexible options প্রদান করে। Proper planning এবং implementation এর মাধ্যমে organizations তাদের storage requirements efficiently meet করতে পারে।
+Storage Center Architecture is a comprehensive storage solution that provides flexible options for various deployment scenarios.
+Through proper planning and implementation, organizations can efficiently meet their storage requirements.

 **Key Takeaways:**
 - Choose appropriate architecture based on requirements